corbin-c/workerify/README.md

 This function may be called just like the original one but will be processed in the dedicated Web Worker; it will return promises.

+## Context

+It is possible to pass an additional `context` argument to Workerify.
+This context is an array of objects or functions, which may be required for the main target functions.

 ## Example

 First, import Workerify from here with: